This is the text of the talk given at the second Celtic Summer School at the Scottish Storytelling Centre, inspired by Patrick Geddes (1854 - 1932).

 So Who Was Patrick Geddes?

 Geddes was Victorian polymath.
 He was a radical, wildly eclectic and aspirational thinker about places, about communities, cities, cultures, histories, regions, nations, about the world.
 His life story begins in 1854 Ballater, Aberdeenshire and ends in Montpellier, France, via a childhood in Perthshire, London, Mexico, the Middle east, India and a long stint right here in the heart of Edinburgh’s old town.
-I obviously can’t possibly tell you everything you need to know about the man and his legacy today: if you haven’t met Geddes before, my aim for this hour is to pique an interest and offer an insight into his cultural-ecological imagination.
+In the time we have today, I can’t possibly tell you everything you need to know about the man and his legacy. if you haven’t met Geddes before, my hope for this hour is to pique an interest and offer an insight into his cultural-ecological imagination.

 Often described as an ecologist, biologist and sociologist, and by some as the ‘father of the Green political movement’, Geddes is probably best remembered for his pioneering work in planning cities.
 His theoretical ideas have influenced much subsequent planning practice, regional economic development and environmental management.
 He actually started his career as a geologist before discovering a passion for biology, studying with Thomas Huxley, a contemporary and friend of Charles Darwin.
 Unfortunately, ill-health prevented him pursuing natural science - suffering from temporary blindness on a trip to Mexico preventing him from looking down microscopes - and so he turned instead to social analysis, applying his scientific methodology to the processes of economic, social and environmental change.